Why My Dog Tries To Bite Me When I Put Him In His Crate?

 7. Puppy Biting

 It’s very common for puppies to mouth and bite during play or when excited.
-Puppies explore the world through their mouths and needle-sharp puppy teeth can inflict quite a nip.
+Puppies explore the world through their mouths, and needle-sharp puppy teeth can inflict quite a nip.

 Puppies also bite each other when playing—it’s how they learn bite inhibition.